mkdocs/mkdocs/docs/user-guide/custom-themes.md

 ##### page.toc

-An object representing the Table of contents for a page.
-Displaying the table of contents as a simple list can be achieved like this.
+An iterable object representing the Table of contents for a page.
+Each item in the `toc` is an `AnchorLink` which contains the following attributes:

+* `AnchorLink.title`: The text of the item.
+* `AnchorLink.url`: The hash fragment of a URL pointing to the item.
+* `AnchorLink.level`: The zero-based level of the item.
+* `AnchorLink.children`: An iterable of any child items.

+The following example would display the top two levels of the Table of Contents for a page.

 ```django
 <ul>